briansimiyuj/doctor-appointment-app/README.md

   3. Create a state variable for isSignUp and initialize it with true
   4. Create a Sign Up component and mount it on the Login page if isSignUp is true
     a.
 Render the Sign Up title and description
     b.
+Add user type selection
+      i.
+Create radio button group for patient/doctor selection ii.
+Style selection options with visual feedback iii.
+Handle type selection changes
+      iv.
+Show relevant fields based on user type
+    c.
 Create labels and inputs for email, password, confirm password and name
-    c.
+    d.
 Make the inputs controlled components
-    d.
+    e.
 Add placeholders to the inputs and show password toggle icons
-    e.
+    f.
 Create a component for the input labels and mount it on the Sign Up Form component
-    f.
+    g.
 Create a button and a function to handle the sign up button click
-    g.
+    h.
 Create a span to switch to the Sign In component when the user already has an account

   5. Create a Sign In component and mount it on the Login page if isSignUp is false
      a.
 Render the Sign In title and description